ProdioDesignWorks/notification-service-sdk-prodio/README.md

-`prodio-notification-service-sdk` is an  node js client for the  `prodio-notification-service API`.
+`notification-service-sdk-prodio` is an  node js client for the  `prodio-notification-service API`.
 Integrate in to any application to send emails, sms, and push app notifications to both mobile phones and web browsers.